 Moisture and chocolate do not do well together, especially when heated.
 It will affect the texture but can also totally ruin the candy.

 No, but your chocolate candy will be better with it.
-With more real chocolate than chips, it will help compensate for the almond bark or candy melts lack of real chocolate.
+With more real cocoa butter than chocolate chips, it will help compensate for the almond bark or candy melts.

 The crock pot needs to be on low.
 This is not a recipe to be cooked on high.
 Most crock pots will slowly reach 210° over hours on low.
 So, it's a great slow heat to melt chocolate.

 On high, some crock pots may run 250°+.
 They shouldn't, but they do.
-Also, the run-up to full temperature is much faster on the high setting.
-This adds a good chance of overheating the chocolate.
+Also, the run-up to full temperature is much faster on the high setting which may overheat the chocolate.

 📖 Recipe